 To serve, slice thinly and butter.

-He sold it in the market square in Selkirk, which he opened in 1859.
+The first known commercial maker of Selkirk bannock was a Robbie Douglas.
+He started selling it in 1859 in the market square in Selkirk.
 His bannock became known for its rich, good taste.

 One of the people who worked for Douglas was an Alex Dalgetty.
 He knew the recipe and passed it down through his family.
 He opened a bakery in Galashiels, 5 miles (8 km) north of Selkirk.